Cherreads

 *BANG* *BANG*

-The gunshot sound echoed in the building's empty floor.
-The smell of gunpowder and iron filled the air.
+The gunshot sound echoed in the building's empty floor, and the smell of gunpowder and iron filled the air.

 The sound of footsteps getting further away could be heard, leaving only the sound of a dying man grasping for his last breath behind.